 S&P/Case Shiller U.S. home indices – additional information

 The S&P Case Shiller National Home Price Index is calculated on a monthly basis and is based on the prices of single-family homes in nine U.S. Census divisions: New England, Middle Atlantic, East North Central, West North Central, South Atlantic, East South Central, West South Central, Mountain and Pacific.
 The index is the leading indicator of the American housing market and one of the indicators of the state of the broader economy.
 The index illustrates the trend of home prices and can be helpful during house purchase decisions.
 When house prices are rising, a house buyer might want to speed up the house purchase decision as the transaction costs can be much higher in the future.
 The S&P Case Shiller National Home Price Index has been on the rise since 2011.
-The index value increased from 140.64 in December 2010 to 166.82 in December 2014.

 The S&P Case Shiller National Home Price Index is one of the indices included in the S&P/Case-Shiller Home Price Index Series.
 Other indices are the S&P/Case Shiller 20-City Composite Home Price Index, the S&P/Case Shiller 10-City Composite Home Price Index and twenty city composite indices.